Symmetric blind information reconciliation for quantum key distribution: Introduction

-It is clear that information reconciliation is an important step of QKD, for it is necessary to correct the errors introduced by the quantum channel (or the adversary).~In practice, the information reconciliation step is typically implemented using an iterative method known as Cascade~\cite{Cascade1_orig}.~The Cascade method is based on the random shuffling and dichotomic search of discrepancies based on announcements of sub-block parities via communication over the authenticated channel.~A number of possible improvements have been proposed, but most of them are very expensive in terms of communication~\cite{Cascade2_rev}.
-That is, despite the fact that different sub-blocks can be treated in parallel~\cite{Cascade3_par}, the Cascade is still a highly interactive algorithm as the dichotomic search requires multiple rounds of communication between users.
+It is clear that information reconciliation is an important step in QKD, for it is necessary to correct the errors introduced by the quantum channel (or the adversary). ~In practice, the information reconciliation step is typically implemented using an iterative method known as Cascade~\cite{Cascade1_orig}.~The Cascade method is based on the random shuffling and the dichotomic search of discrepancies based on announcements of sub-block parities via communication over the authenticated channel.~A number of possible improvements have been proposed, but most of them are very expensive in terms of communication~\cite{Cascade2_rev}.
+That is, despite the fact that different sub-blocks can be treated in parallel~\cite{Cascade3_par}, the Cascade method is still a highly interactive algorithm as the dichotomic search requires multiple rounds of communication between users.

-Interactivity of Cascade-based information reconciliation procedure can cost significant amount of authentication resources together with time delays and workload in QKD systems.~Another popular information reconciliation scheme is forward error correction with LDPC codes~\cite{LDPC_orig1,LDPC_orig2}, which uses a single message containing syndrome calculated for particular block of sifted key~\cite{LDPC1_prop,LDPC2_poly,LDPC3_something,LDPC4_adapt1,LDPC4_adapt2}.
-However, this scheme could fail and penalize the secret key throughput due to its inability to perform the syndrome decoding procedure.
-Such failures appear if the syndrome decoding, based on iterative belief propagation algorithm, does not converge in the predefined number of iterations (\emph{e.g.} it could be caused by an inappropriate choice of the code rate relative to actual number of discrepancies in raw keys).
+Interactivity of Cascade-based information reconciliation procedure can cost significant amount of authentication resources together with time delays and the workload in QKD systems.~Another popular information reconciliation scheme is forward error correction with LDPC codes~\cite{LDPC_orig1,LDPC_orig2}, which uses a single message containing a syndrome calculated for a particular block of a sifted key~\cite{LDPC1_prop,LDPC2_poly,LDPC3_something,LDPC4_adapt1,LDPC4_adapt2}.
+However, this scheme could fail and penalize the secret key throughput due to its inability to perform the syndrome-decoding procedure.
+Such failures appear if the syndrome decoding, based on an iterative belief-propagation algorithm, does not converge in the predefined number of iterations (\emph{e.g.} it could be caused by an inappropriate choice of the code rate relative to the actual number of discrepancies in raw keys).